juju/docs/src/en/jaas-cli.md

 ## View your models

-If you previously added one or more models using the GUI, you can view them in the CLI with the following command:
+If you previously added one or more models using the web interface, you can view them in the CLI with the following command:

 ```bash
 juju models